Did Tennessee accept the Medicaid Expansion?

 GET MORE INFORMATION WITH OUR GUIDE

-ACA Medicaid Expansion in Tennessee
+Learn About the ACA Medicaid Expansion in Tennessee

 The coverage introduced by the ACA Medicaid expansion was made available across the country.
 Nineteen states, including Tennessee, did not choose to accept the new ACA Medicaid expansion guidelines.
 Medicaid expansion details in TN regarding eligibility and new funding do not apply to states that did not recognize the extended rules.
 Essentially, what this means is that Tennessee does not offer the chance for Medicaid benefits to low-income adults who do not otherwise meet the other Medicaid qualifications already established by the program.